 I suspect the reason most property investors choose not to purchase Landlords Life Insurance is cost.
 For example, if you are 40+ years of age and your buy to let mortgages balances are £1 million plus the premiums can appear to be very scary if you ask for a quote for enough life insurance to repay all of your mortgages in the event of death.

-I am not a financial adviser and the following should not be construed as financial advice.
+I am surrendered my licences to provide financial advice back in 2009 when I retired from the industry, hence the following should not be construed as financial advice.
 It’s just my opinion as a landlord on what the minimum amount of Landlords Life Insurance should be purchased.

 If I were to die tomorrow my wife would have two or three choices:-

 1) Sell the property portfolio and pay off the loans